-Q:You started with an MS in Innovation and went on to pursue your Part-Time MBA at Northeastern.
+Q:You started with a Master's in Innovation and went on to pursue your Part-Time MBA at Northeastern.
 Why did you choose that path?

 The program was a phenomenal experience, and when I completed it, I was halfway to an MBA thanks to Northeastern's stackable credits.
 I will have completed two master's degrees in about three years (this August), which is impressive given I am also working full time.
 Northeastern's support empowered me to do that.

-Q:How did the MS in Innovation help you do your job differently?
+Q:How did the Master's in Innovation help you do your job differently?

 A: The program makes you a strong communicator.
 My writing skills, my presentation skills, and the way I carried myself changed drastically—ask anyone who knows me.
 I became a more confident communicator, and I attribute that to being challenged in the classroom.

 At work, I was able to take on new speaking and writing opportunities right off the bat, and soon I was promoted to a much larger role thanks to everything I learned in the program.
 I now lead the global Technology and Partnerships team for Publicis Media.

 Q:How did your class project strengthen your skill set?